KrishGup/OpenScad-Web-Integration/README.md

 ### Prerequisites

+- For Docker setup (recommended):
+  - Docker and Docker Compose

+- For manual setup:
   - Node.js 18+ and npm
-- Python 3.10+ (for backend)
+  - Python 3.10+ with pip
-- OpenSCAD (binaries need to be downloaded separately - see below)
+  - OpenSCAD (binaries need to be downloaded separately - see manual setup instructions)

-### Required OpenSCAD Binaries

-Due to GitHub file size limitations, the OpenSCAD binaries are not included in this repository.
-You need to download them separately:

-1. Create a directory `api/bin` if it doesn't exist already
-2. Download the appropriate binary for your operating system:
-   - **Windows**: Download `openscad.exe` from the [OpenSCAD website](https://openscad.org/downloads.html) and place it in the `api/bin` directory
-   - **Linux**: Download the `openscad.AppImage` from the [OpenSCAD website](https://openscad.org/downloads.html), make it executable with `chmod +x openscad.AppImage`, and place it in the `api/bin` directory

-   *Note for full functionality and support with third party libraries scroll down and select a [Snapshot Release](https://openscad.org/downloads.html#snapshots) as certain libraries make use of newer features not currently present in the latest 2021 full release.
-## If NOT using Docker
-### Setting Up and Running the Frontend
+## Setup Options

+### Option 1: Using Docker (Recommended)

+Docker setup automatically handles all dependencies including the OpenSCAD binary download.
+You don't need to manually download or install OpenSCAD.

 1. Clone the repository:
    ```bash